khoan/resume/content/_index.md

   </div>
 </div>

+ManagedApp is a property management platform.
+A feature, of ManagedApp, is processing, and scheduling, rent and bill payments.
+Thus, the platform eliminates trust accounts, and, in tandem, the labor-intensive and error-prone reconcilation process.

+Also, report generation, and supporting various workflows and associated communications between stakeholders, is another part of the app.

 #### Responsibilities:

-As part of the dev team, I develop and maintain the property management platform for hundreds of agencies across Australia, and assist the operational support team with technical challenges.
+As part of the dev team, I develop and maintain the platform for hundreds of agencies across Australia, and assist the operational support team with technical challenges.

 #### Technologies: